Fernandina Beach, Florida

 Fernandina Beach is a city in and the county seat of Nassau County, Florida, United States, in the state's northeastern corner.
 It is the northernmost city on Florida's Atlantic coast, situated on Amelia Island, and is one of the municipalities comprising Greater Jacksonville (formally the Jacksonville, Florida Metropolitan Statistical Area).

+As of the 2020 census, Fernandina Beach had a population of 13,052.

 History

-The area was first inhabited by the Timucuan Indian people.
+The area was first inhabited by the Timucua people.
 Known as the "Isle of 8 Flags", Amelia Island has had the flags of the following nations flown over it: France, Spain, Great Britain, Spain (again), the Republic of East Florida (1812), the Republic of the Floridas (1817), Mexico, the Confederate States of America, and the United States.

 The French, English, and Spanish all maintained a presence on Amelia Island at various times during the 16th, 17th, and 18th centuries, but the Spanish established Fernandina.
 The town of Fernandina, which was about a mile from the present city, was named in honor of King Ferdinand VII of Spain by the governor of the Spanish province of East Florida, Enrique White.
 Fernandina has the distinction of being the last Spanish city platted in the Western Hemisphere, in 1811.

 According to the 2020 census, the city population was 13,052, up from 11,487 at the 2010 census.
 It is the seat of Nassau County.
 It is also the largest incorporated city in the county, since Yulee is an unincorporated town.